NxPKG/khulnasoft-docs/content/analytics/network-analytics/reference/data-collection.md

 # Data collection

-For the purposes of mitigating DDoS attacks and providing traffic visibility through the Network Analytics dashboard, Cloudflare collects data from different protocols such as IP, IPv6, TCP, UDP, ICMP, GRE, and DNS.
+For the purposes of mitigating DDoS attacks and providing traffic visibility through the Network Analytics dashboard, Khulnasoft collects data from different protocols such as IP, IPv6, TCP, UDP, ICMP, GRE, and DNS.